SolraBizna/ars-emu/HARDWARE.md

 The cartridge also contains a bank of eight DIP switches that control how the B6/B7 pins select between the slots.
 The switches are grouped in pairs, and each pair controls which chip is selected by a given B6/B7 combination.
 These switches can be used to describe the mappings of every official cartridge.
 (Coincidence?!)

+Since SIMMs contain DRAM, the dev cartridge has a DRAM controller that issues refreshes every so often.
+It seems to slow down the system by about 0.5% compared to a regular cartridge.
+It won't attempt to steal cycles a DMA operation or an overlay fetch, even if only WRAM is involved and it theoretically could have done so.

 # APU

-It is clocked at half the main system clock, and it accesses its RAM during the first phase of each cycle.
-The upshot from the MPU's perspective is that writes to `$0220-$023F` will take one extra cycle on even-numbered MPU cycles.
+The ET-209 audio processor is clocked at half the main system clock.
+It accesses its registers during the rising phase of each cycle.
+There's a clever bit of hardware that causes writes to `$0220-$023F` to stall for one extra CPU cycle on even-numbered CPU cycles, so that the APU's registers will only be accessed during the (safe) second phase of the cycle.
 This extra access latency is often not emulated for performance reasons.

-Note that even though `$0227` is not used, writes to this address can still stall the MPU by one cycle!
-(Maybe this is useful for gaining phase lock?)
+Note that even though `$0227` is not used, writes to this address can still stall the MPU by one cycle, because that address still decodes to APU space!)

 - `$0220-$0226`: Voice rates, low
 - `$0228-$022E`: Voice rates, high + slide